PTIs Allies Fully Intact, Not To Leave Govt: Farrukh - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Feb, 2022 ) :Minister of State for Information and Broadcasting Farrukh Habib on Tuesday said all the allied parties of Pakistan Tehreek-e-Insaf (PTI) were fully intact with the government.

-The PTI had full confidence and support of its allies, which would not leave its government, he said while talking to a private news channel.
+The PTI had full confidence and support of its allies, which would not leave its government, he said while talking to private news channels.

 The minister said the opposition was a group of corrupt people who had the common agenda of how to conceal or save the plundered public wealth, and they had gathered a day before yesterday for the purpose.